What is Lean Canvas?

 What’s the difference between Lean Canvas and Business Model Canvas?

-As the creator of Lean Canvas, Ash Maurya, said, one is not better than the other.
+As Ash Maurya, the creator of Lean Canvas, said, one is not better than the other.
 They are just different.
-While the Business Model Canvas focuses on planning the business from a strategic point of view, Lean Canvas focuses on the customer-problem-solution relationship.
-In practice, the difference between the two tools is just on the four blocks, which Maurya modified in Lean Canvas from Business Model Canvas.
-But this “small” change transforms the entire understanding of the business model.
-Maurya’s objective, by modifying Business Model Canvas’s blocks, has been turning it into a more user-friendly tool, that didn’t need explanations from experts.
-One where you could simply read the titles to understand how the components are supposed to be filled out.
+While the Business Model Canvas focuses on strategic business planning, Lean Canvas focuses on the customer-problem-solution relationship.
+In practice, the difference between the two tools is just in the four blocks, which Maurya modified in Lean Canvas from Business Model Canvas.

 What building blocks have been introduced in Lean Canvas?